First Time on Swiss Trains? Avoid These Rookie Mistakes

 I see it all the time on my local train between Zurich and Lucerne.

-People insist on bring their whole wardrobe with them to Switzerland.
+People insist on bringing their whole wardrobe with them to Switzerland.

 BUT, you are going to regret it if you travel by train.